JaRo123/CSC7300/README.md

 # CSC7300
 Bioinformatics I - WSU - Spring/Summer 2017
-In this reposetory I have some project and code in R programming language.
+In this repository I have some project and code in R programming language.